AdrianPlaza/mvc/README.md

 This my website for the model view controller course
 ====================

 This website is made with symfony and built through the model view controller design pattern.
-This readme is a step gy step to download the repo
+This readme is a step by step to download the repo

 Dowloading the repo
 ====================